containers/podman-desktop/website/blog/2024-11-07-ai-lab-first-app.md

 ![a first prompt with human readable output](./img/ai-lab-first-app/04-ai-lab-demo-prompt-1.png)

-The problem is that the response is in human readable form, but we don't want the API to return this response as is, we would like to have the name and the url of the pages, and send them to the website, so the website can display these pages with its preferred format.
+The problem is that the response is in human readable form, but we don't want the API to return this response as is, we want to have the name and the url of the pages, and send them to the website, so the website can display these pages with its preferred format.

 For this, we can try to ask the model to reply with a structured response, with the following prompt: